 - Salary Increase: Change assumption to service-based rates, ranging from 3.00% to 12.75% based on years of service, with underlying wage inflation of 2.25%. - Investment Return: Decrease the investment return assumption to 6.50%.
-This reflects maintaining an assumed real rate of return of 4.25% and decreasing the underlying assumed price inflation to 2.25%. - Effective Rate of Interest: Decrease the long-term assumption for the ERI for crediting the money purchase accounts to 6.50%. - Normal/Early Retirement Rates: Establish separate rates for members in academic positions and non-academic positions to reflect that retirement rates for academic positions are lower than for non-academic positions. - Turnover Rates: Change in rates to produce slightly lower expected turnover for most members, while maintaining pattern of decreasing termination rates as years of service increase. - Mortality Rates: Change from the RP-2014 to the Pub-2010 mortality tables to reflect the latter's higher applicability to public pensions.
-Update the projection scales from the MP-2017 to the MP-2020 scale. - Disability Rates: Establish separate rates for members in academic positions and non-academic positions and maintain separate rates for males and females. - Plan Election: Change plan election assumptions to 75% Tier 2 and 25% Retirement Savings Plan (RSP) for non-academic members.
-Change plan election assumptions to 55% Tier 2 and 45% (RSP) for academic members.
+This reflects maintaining an assumed real rate of return of 4.25% and decreasing the underlying assumed price inflation to 2.25%. - Effective Rate of Interest: Decrease the long-term assumption for the ERI for crediting the money purchase accounts to 6.50%. - Normal retirement rates.
+Separate rates are assumed for members in academic positions and non-academic positions to reflect that retirement rates for academic positions are lower than for non-academic positions. - Early retirement rates.
+Separate rates are assumed for members in academic positions and nonacademic positions to reflect that retirement rates for academic positions are lower than for nonacademic positions. - Turnover Rates: Assumed rates maintain the pattern of decreasing termination rates as years of service increase. - Mortality Rates: Use of Pub-2010 mortality tables reflects its high applicability to public pensions.
+The projection scale utilized is the MP-2020 scale. - Disability Rates: Separate rates are assumed for members in academic positions and nonacademic positions, as well as for males and females.
+New for the June 30, 2023, valuation, 50% of police officer disability incidence is assumed to be line-of-duty related. - Plan Election: For non-academic members, assumed plan election rates are 75 percent for Tier 2 and 25 percent for Retirement Savings Plan (RSP).
+For academic members, assumed plan election rates are 55 percent for Tier 2 and 45 percent for Retirement Savings Plan (RSP)..